Dewatering Bags and Filter Socks

-Dewatering bags, socks and tubes are designed to provide an economical solution to dewatering and sludge removal processes.
-Often used on construction sites, lagoons, waste water treatment plants, power plants and dredging locations, dewatering products provide a quick way to remove sediment, sand, sludge and other dredging materials.
+Dewatering bags, socks are designed to provide an economical solution to dewatering and sludge removal processes.
+They are often used on construction sites, lagoons, waste water treatment plants, power plants and dredging locations.
+Dewatering products provide a quick way to remove sediment, sand, sludge, and other dredging materials.

 - Nonwoven Geotextile Fabric (typically 8 or 10 oz.)

 - Available Fitting for a Discharge Port

 - Ideal for Construction Site Runoff or Small Dewatering Projects

 - Fits on the Ends of Pipes and Hoses

 Dewatering products have also been used by companies as a way to successfully stay in compliance with clean water regulations such as NPDES Phase II and the Clean Water Act.
 A dewatering bag is an excellent way to filter out sediment and allow a clean water flow from your site.